-There’s more than a month to go in the 2020 MLB regular season, yet Wednesday will be the last game the Minnesota Twins play at the division rival Cleveland Indians – although they could face off in the playoffs.
+There’s more than a month to go in the 2020 MLB regular season, yet Wednesday will be the last game the Minnesota Twins play at the division rival Cleveland Guardians – although they could face off in the playoffs.
 The Twins should be short favorites on the MLB odds behind ace Jose Berrios.

 How to Bet Indians at Twins MLB Odds & TV Info